remix-run/remix-website/data/posts/remix-vs-next.md

 While it's totally valid to use Remix this way, it's not our intent that you build websites without JavaScript.
 We've got a lot of ambition for building amazing user interfaces and you need JavaScript for that.

-What we wanted was the simplicity of HTML and got resilience.
+Instead of saying "Remix works without JavaScript" we prefer to say "Remix works **before** JavaScript".
 Maybe your user just went into a tunnel on the train as the page was loading the JavaScript.
-That page will still generally work.
+Maybe an error occurred on the page that prevents any more JavaScript from executing.
+That page will still generally work in Remix.
+We were really just going for the simplicity of HTML but we ended up with an incredibly resilient framework.

 We look to the web platform for writing your server side code, too.
 Instead of inventing another new JavaScript request/response API, Remix uses the [Web Fetch API][fetch].
 To work with URL search params, we use the built-in `URLSearchParams`.
 To work with form data, we use the built-in `FormData`.